aidanhopper/tunnl.app/deployment-notes.md

 ## Setup Instructions

 Configure the edge router and controller using the OpenZiti quickstart, then run the service with systemd for easy management and automatic startup.

+Use the host anywhere quick start & watch this video for help deploying ziti https://www.youtube.com/watch?v=eQIgxaQ0gfU

+Instructions on installing the ZAC https://openziti.io/docs/learn/quickstarts/zac/

+For advertising 443 in ziti you must go into the controller config and edge router config and change all advertised ports to 443.
+Leave the bind ports.

+Will need an email provider to verify email.